Dortmund WWII bomb disposal complete | DW | 12.01.2020

 Two 250-kilogram (550-pound) bombs were safely defused in Dortmund's southwest on Sunday following a large-scale evacuation and the closure of the city's main train station.

-The city administration had announced earlier that special disposal teams had discovered four suspected bombs from World War II in the densely populated Klinikviertel (clinic quarter).
+The city administration said earlier that special disposal teams had discovered four suspected bombs from World War II in the densely populated Klinikviertel (clinic quarter).
 But substrata searches of the area confirmed that two of the objects were not explosives.

 The other two devices — an American bomb and a British bomb — were successfully detonated on Sunday afternoon.